-One benefit of being an MMJ patient is that you can go to the dispensaries listed above and buy marijuana more straightforwardly.
+Overall, D.C. has relatively few MMJ dispensaries.
+Then again, the District’s entire landmass is only 158.1 square kilometers, so you’re never too far away from one!
+Another benefit of being an MMJ patient is that you can go to the dispensaries listed above and buy marijuana more easily than a recreational user.

 Can I Get Marijuana if I Am Not a D.C.
 Resident?

 Yes!
-D.C. has a broad reciprocity agreement, which allows patients from 27 other states to purchase marijuana in the nation’s capital.
-There are also four more states ‘under review’ for addition at a later date.
+D.C. has a broad reciprocity agreement.
+It allows patients from almost every state with a fully operational MMJ program to purchase marijuana in the nation’s capital.
+There are also states ‘under review’ for addition at a later date.

 How Do I Register as a Caregiver?

 If you need assistance using or obtaining medical marijuana, you can designate a caregiver.
-Make sure they are at least 18 years old.
+Please make sure they are at least 18 years old.
 They can only provide care for one patient and purchase cannabis from one selected dispensary.
 The process involves:

 - Completing the Caregiver Application Form